 Credit balances /Excess Credit Refunds resulting from cash overpayments, University aid and alternative loans and outstanding University obligations

-The University may exercise the right of offset, meaning that a refund amount in a term will be issued only after all other known University past due obligations (bookstore charge accounts, prior term charges etc.) are satisfied.
+For credit balances that are not generated by Federal Title IV aid, the University may exercise the right of offset, meaning that a credit refund amount in a term will be issued only after all other known University past due obligations (bookstore charge accounts, prior term charges etc.) are satisfied.
 This may result in a refund that is smaller than the excess credit for a term.

 Retaining Excess Credit Balances

 Students may authorize the University to hold excess credits (funds) on their accounts, understanding that any interest earned on these funds will be retained by the University to be used in its general operation.
-Students may at any time cancel such a request to retain excess credit balances and receive a refund of excess funds by emailing the Bursar’s Office at email@example.com – this will serve as the University’s notice that you wish to cancel your request to hold excess credits. (please note: all other refund requests must be requested through MySlice.)
+Students may at any time cancel such a request and receive a refund of excess funds by emailing the Bursar’s Office at email@example.com or requesting a refund in your MySlice portal account – this will serve as the University’s notice that you wish to cancel your request to hold excess credits.

 There must be a credit on the account for us to process a refund.
 If your refund is created by a personal check over payment, the University reserves the right to hold the refund request from processing until the check has cleared.
 In typical cases, it will be two full weeks, but may be longer.